Podzied/sw2-portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

     - Can you implement your secondary methods using your kernel methods?
       - Yes to move a song you can remove it and then add it back at the new position

+- Component Design #2: Weather Tracker
+  - **Description**:
+    - a component to track weather data, i.e. temperature and precipitation over time
+  - **Kernel Methods**:
+    - `void recordWeather(Date date, double temp, double precipitation)`: record weather data for a specific date
+    - `WeatherData getWeatherData(Date date)`: get weather data for a specific date
+    - `void removeWeatherData(Date date)`: remove weather data for a date
+    - `int size()`: get the number of recorded weather entries
+  - **Secondary Methods**:
+    - `double getAverageTemperature()`: calculate average temperature across all records
+    - `double getTotalPrecipitation()`: calculate total precipitation across all records
+    - `WeatherData getHottestDay()`: find the day with highest temperature
+    - `List<WeatherData> getWeatherInRange(Date start, Date end)`: get all weather data within a date range
+  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+    - Would this component be mutable?
+Answer and explain:
+      - yes because you can add new weather records and remove existing ones
+    - Would this component rely on any internal classes (e.g., `Map.Pair`)?
+      Answer and explain:
+      - simple WeatherData class to store temperature and precipitation info
+    - Would this component need any enums or constants (e.g., `Program.Instruction`)?
+Answer and explain:
+      - maybe constants for temperature units like Fahrenheit or Celsius
+    - Can you implement your secondary methods using your kernel methods?
+      Answer, explain, and give at least one example:
+      - Yes to get average temperature you can use getWeatherData to get all records and calculate the average

+- Component Design #3: Color Conversion
+  - **Description**:
+    - a utility for converting between different color formats, i.e. RGB and HSV
+  - **Kernel Methods**:
+    - `HSV rgbToHsv(RGB rgb)`: convert RGB color to HSV format
+    - `RGB hsvToRgb(HSV hsv)`: convert HSV color to RGB format
+    - `boolean isValidRgb(RGB rgb)`: check if RGB values are valid
+    - `boolean isValidHsv(HSV hsv)`: check if HSV values are valid
+  - **Secondary Methods**:
+    - `String rgbToHex(RGB rgb)`: convert RGB to hexadecimal string
+    - `RGB hexToRgb(String hex)`: convert hexadecimal string to RGB
+    - `RGB adjustBrightness(RGB rgb, double factor)`: adjust color brightness
+    - `HSV adjustSaturation(HSV hsv, double factor)`: adjust color saturation
+  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+    - Would this component be mutable?
+Answer and explain:
+      - yes because it inherits from Standard which requires mutable methods
+    - Would this component rely on any internal classes (e.g., `Map.Pair`)?
+      Answer and explain:
+      - simple RGB and HSV classes to store color values
+    - Would this component need any enums or constants (e.g., `Program.Instruction`)?
+Answer and explain:
+      - constants for color value ranges like max RGB value of 255
+    - Can you implement your secondary methods using your kernel methods?
+      Answer, explain, and give at least one example:
+      - Yes to convert RGB to hex you can use isValidRgb to check the input first

 ## Post-Assignment

 The following sections detail everything that you should do once you've